Scholarly Work

 Some recent papers and commentaries

 Huddle TS.
 “On Seeing Long Shadows: Is Academic Medicine at its Core a Practice of Racial Oppression?”
-In Press, HEC Forum.
+HEC Forum.
+2024. https://doi.org/10.1007/s10730-024-09529-2.
+On Seeing Long Shadows: Is Academic Medicine at its Core a Practice of Racial Oppression? | HEC Forum (springer.com)

 Grace A, Forgoros RN, Gordon MA, Huddle TS, Kennergren CK, Soejima K, Stambler BS, Shorofsky S. “Patient Safety Advisory Boards and Risk Evaluation” Heart Rhythm.
 2023.
 Published ahead of print open access at https://doi.org/10.1016/j.hrthm.2023.04.020. published version

 Huddle TS.
-“Against the Turn to Critical Race Theory and “Anti-Racism” in Academic Medicine” In Press, HEC Forum soon available at DOI 10.1007/s10730-022-09471-1.
+“Against the Turn to Critical Race Theory and “Anti-Racism” in Academic Medicine” HEC Forum 2023.
+DOI 10.1007/s10730-022-09471-1.
 Accepted version is here: HECF-D-21-00078R1 cleanviewable final version is here: https://rdcu.be/cHaGP

 Huddle TS “A Moral Argument against Turning Off an Implantable Cardiac Device: Why Deactivation Is a Form of Killing, Not Simply Allowing